TheMicronaut/TheMicronaut.github.io/about/index.md

 ---
 layout: page
-title: What's all about this?
+title: What's going on here?
 excerpt: "So Simple is a responsive Jekyll theme for your words and images."
 date: '2015-08-09T00:30:00+01:00'
 #modified: 2014-08-08T19:44:38.564948-04:00